-HOW PEOPLE MAKE DECISIONS Principle #1: People Face Tradeoffs Society faces an important tradeoff: efficiency vs. equityefficiency: getting the most out of scarce resources equity: distributing prosperity fairly among society's members Tradeoff: To increase equity, could redistribute income from wealthy to poor.
+Principle #1: People Face Tradeoffs

+- Society faces an important tradeoff: efficiency vs. equality - Efficiency: when society gets the most from its scarce resources - Equality: when prosperity is distributed uniformly among society's members - Tradeoff: To achieve greater equality, could redistribute income from wealthy to poor.
 But this reduces incentive to work and produce, shrinks the size of the economic "pie."